Policy 5900 — Academic Unit Reviews

 • iii. discretionary and endowment spending: using information supplied by the Budget Officer, provide a table showing total discretionary (non-salary) budget for the last 5 years and categories in which it was spent; if there are departmental endowments add a 5 year summary of amounts available and spending history

-• iv. additional material such as University and Faculty planning documents, library or other user survey data, data reported to the Canadian Association of Research Libraries (CARL), etc.
+• iv. additional material such as University and Faculty planning documents, user survey data, data reported to the Canadian Association of Research Libraries (CARL), etc.

 4.2(c) Self-Studies for Other Academic Units

-For units other than academic departments and programs responsible for the delivery of a particular course or courses of study and the Library, the components of the self-study shall be determined on a case-by-case basis through consultations between the unit head and the Provost and Vice-President, Academic and Research, and this information will be shared with the University Planning Committee.
+For units other than academic departments and programs responsible for the delivery of a particular course or courses of study and the Libraries & Archives, the components of the self-study shall be determined on a case-by-case basis through consultations between the unit head and the Provost and Vice-President, Academic and Research, and this information will be shared with the University Planning Committee.

 4.3 Review Team Selection

-The review team shall consist of three members, chosen by the Provost and Vice-President, Academic and Research, from a shortlist of 5-6 names agreed upon by the academic unit and the Dean (or University Librarian).
+The review team shall consist of three members, chosen by the Provost and Vice-President, Academic and Research, from a shortlist of 5-6 names agreed upon by the academic unit and the Dean.
 The shortlist should include a very brief statement about each of the external nominees and a rationalization for their nomination.
 The form for review team nominations is found in Appendix 2 of Policy 5900.

 At least two members (including the chair) of the review team will be well-respected, impartial experts in the particular discipline or area, normally chosen from other universities.
 The other member may be a Mount Allison faculty member from a different academic unit (and normally from another Faculty).
 Wherever appropriate, one of the members may be replaced by a member of the relevant professional community.
 All members of the review team shall be chosen to avoid any real or perceived conflict of interest.